 • School selection — individual schools may select additional applications for verification on their own criteria

-If you’re selected, you’ll see a flag on your SAR (typically “Verification Group V1,” “V4,” or “V5” — the codes indicate which data items need to be confirmed).
+If you’re selected, you’ll see a flag on your FAFSA Submission Summary (typically “Verification Group V1,” “V4,” or “V5”; the codes indicate which data items need to be confirmed).
+Each code maps to a specific item list, laid out in the verification tracking groups guide.
 The school’s financial aid office then sends you a verification worksheet listing the documents required, which typically include:

 • W-2 forms for all wage earners in the household